--No hunting leasing indicated (78% of respondents)
+- -No hunting leasing indicated (75% of respondents)

--Walk-in Hunting (No - 100%)
+- -Walk-in Hunting (No 100%)

+- -Hunters decide how many people hunt deer.

-Information related to recreational hunting: (by Dr. Mykel Taylor, K-State Research and Extension, Agriculture economist)
+Information related to recreational hunting:

 In many parts of Kansas, hunting leases for cropland and pasture offer an additional revenue source for land-owners.
 Whether or not to pursue this option is going to depend on a couple of factors: how much can I charge and what is my liability exposure?